harrypatton/algorithms/interview/projects/data-pipeline.md

 2. second version - introduce 3 parts schema. core + Data Model + custom.

 ## Offline Scenario
 1. All events go to a queue.
 Every minute we store all events in the queue to a local file in temp folder.
 Question: do we keep generating new files if the machine is offline forever?
+We need to introduce a cap.
+If the folder has more than `60*24` files, we just delete them.
 2. A background thread will check file and call the web api to upload.
 We use mutex here for multiple instances to upload these files.
 Only one active uploader at a time.
 That's why we use mutex.
 It is the best locking solution in this scenario. (if we use read lock, we have to release it before delete it.
 In that case, there's a race condition that another instance may read it. so duplicate events).
 3. If app crashes before flush to disk, we lose the events; but it is a fine trade-off.